 Specifies the port to connect to on the remote host.

 Sets the timeout for connection attempts.
 If timeout seconds have elapsed since a connection was initiated to a host or since the last time anything was read from that host, then the connection is closed and the host in question considered unavailable.
 Default is 5 seconds.

 (Verbose mode.)
-Causes ssh-keyscan to print debugging messages about its progress.
+Print debugging messages about progress.

 Forces ssh-keyscan to use IPv4 addresses.